argentagsw/taggy_demux/README.md

     Usage: taggy_demux [OPTION...] input-file
     taggy_demux -- a demultiplexer for ArgenTag reads

-      -D, --max-edit-d=INT/FLOAT Maximum edit distance to consider for linker alignment (-1 means no limit).
+      -c, --umi-pre=INT          Use INT as UMI pre context.
+[1] -C, --umi-post=INT         Use INT as UMI post context.
+[1] -D, --max-edit-d=INT/FLOAT Maximum edit distance to consider for linker alignment (-1 means no limit).
 If float and < 1, intepreted as a relative maximum edit dist.
 If